Where Should I Look? Optimised Gaze Control for Whole-Body Collision Avoidance in Dynamic Environments: Greedy Voxelised Cost Optimisation

+Using the intuition previously described, we wish to assign reward to regions of space that have not been recently observed.
+Among these, we want to firstly prioritise observation of the swept robot trajectory, with greater reward assigned to the earlier part of the trajectory and less reward assigned to the later section.
+Secondly, we wish to provide a reward for broader exploration of the environment.
+We reflect these three types of reward by assigning each voxel with a reward, $r_i$, determined by:

-where $c_1$, $c_2$, and $c_3$ are constants to be tuned -- these parameters determine the balance between observing the near and far sections of the swept trajectory and exploring the environment. $\tau_s$ represents the farthest step in the currently planned trajectory that is deemed to be a high priority for observation.
+where $c_1$, $c_2$, and $c_3$ are positive constants to be tuned -- these parameters determine the balance between observing the near and far sections of the swept trajectory and exploring the environment. $\tau_s$ represents the farthest step in the currently planned trajectory that is deemed to be a high priority for observation.
 An example reward allocation for the swept trajectory volume is shown in Fig. \ref{fig:swept_trajectory}. $\tau_{c}$ represents the user-defined threshold for a safe `time last observed' -- a smaller value will result in a more conservative behaviour that is more suited for dynamic environments with fast moving objects.
 In contrast, a large value is suitable for static environments.
+We emphasise that in Equation \ref{eqn:allocation}, $c_1$ and $c_2$ rewards are only allocated if the voxel has not recently been observed, i.e. $t_i >= \tau_{c}$.